 Keeping your audience engaged while trying to deliver your key messages can be difficult.
 A helpful way of doing this is by telling stories where you take your audience on a journey and appeal to their emotions.
 In this blog, we discuss storytelling components you can incorporate into your next presentation.

-The four components of presentation storytelling are:
+The five components of presentation storytelling are:

 This is where you build context and set the stage for everything that is about to happen in the story.
-The goal is to get the audience to really step into the character’s shoes and get on the same page with him/her/you.
+The goal is to get the audience to really step into the character’s shoes and get on the same page with them.
 Try to describe the world you are painting for the audience as vividly as possible.

 Just like you did with the first component of “setting,” it’s pivotal to develop the characters as well as you can.
 Describe them in detail—what their goals were, who they were, their backgrounds, their emotions, etc. The characters here are people who the audience can easily connect with and empathize with.
 It’s also extremely effective to give that character a name—or, if that character is you, make that crystal clear.